ruidfigueiredo/electron-cgi/README.md

         connection.Listen();
     }

 ### How does it work?

 Electron CGI establishes a "connection" with an external process.
 That external process must be configured to accept that connection.
 In the example above that's what the `Listen` method does.

 In Node we can "send" requests (for example "greeting" with "John" as a parameter) and receive a response from the other process.

 The way this communication channel is established is by using the connected process' stdin and stdout streams.
 This approach does not rely on starting up a web server and because of that introduces very little overhead in terms of the requests' round-trip time.

 ## Changelog

+## Update version 1.0.6

+- Fix for falsy return values from request handlers on node being sent as null to .NET

 ## Update version 1.0.3..1.0.5